thom151/gator/README.md

-# Aggregator Program
+# Gator Program

 ## Overview
-This is a command-line program for managing and aggregating feeds.
+Gator is a command-line program for managing and aggregating feeds.
 Users can register, log in, follow feeds, and browse aggregated posts.
 The program interacts with a PostgreSQL database, and tools such as `goose` (for database migrations) and `sqlc` (for generating type-safe database access code) are used.

 ---